Glan, Sarangani: History

 In 1912, arriving at the port of Surigao where the office of the bureau of land under American supervision.
-A noticed outside the office which read “Immediate Hiring of Workers” and willing to travel to all parts of Mindanao.
+A notice outside the office which read "Immediate Hiring of Workers" and willing to travel to all parts of Mindanao.
 Thus, Elpidio Empasis Barcelona, a very poor young Spanish Filipino mestizo hails from Tanke, Talisay in island of Cebu at the age of sixteen (16) became an employee of the Bureau of Land, under an American supervision in Land Survey Party.
-He works as a “transit man” and was designated as an assistant to the Engineering Land Surveyor due to his knowledge in mathematics.
+He works as a "transit man" and was designated as an assistant to the Engineering Land Surveyor due to his knowledge in mathematics.
 Experienced in surveying, his first assignment was from Butuan, Davao, and others parts of Cotabato, Pikit, Pagalungan, Midsayap as far as Zamboanga, Jolo, Sulo and Basilan.
-Also in 1912, back to area of Cotabato member of survey party led by an American geodetic engineer, continued their task of surveying, until they reached the most southern part of Cotabato, now called “GLAN”, which was then unexplored before.
+Also in 1912, back to area of Cotabato member of survey party led by an American geodetic engineer, continued their task of surveying, until they reached the most southern part of Cotabato, now called "GLAN", which was then unexplored before.
 The existence of the biggest form of trees with approximate diameter of five to six feet, the least was four feet in diameter.
 There were very few existing houses of Blaans and Maguindanaons, who were native inhabitants in the area, numbered not more than seven houses or shanties near the banks of the river, and there were also others who lived in shanties at the hinterland.
 They found no Christians alike, the place was still unknown its name.
-A member of the survey party, approached a certain native Maguindanaon man who happened sharpening his long bladed bolo, and asked the native in Cebuano, “amigo, unsay nga’an ning dapita, ning lugaraha?”
+A member of the survey party, approached a certain native Maguindanaon man who happened sharpening his long bladed bolo, and asked the native in Cebuano, "amigo, unsay nga'an ning dapita, ning lugaraha?"
 (Friend, what's the name of this area, this place?).
-The man did not actually understand Cebuano, as he thought the stranger was asking what he was doing he answered “GALANG” means sharpening in Maguindanaon.
-Then and there, the member of the survey party reported to Barcelona the name of the place is “Galang”.
-By mistake, it was named in the surveyed place and was established in the department of agriculture in a lot plan as “Colony No. 9- Glan”.
+The man did not actually understand Cebuano, as he thought the stranger was asking what he was doing he answered "GALANG" means sharpening in Maguindanaon.
+Then and there, the member of the survey party reported to Barcelona the name of the place is "Galang".
+By mistake, it was named in the surveyed place and was established in the department of agriculture in a lot plan as "Colony No. 9- Glan".
 The man was later known as Po Mangalaw.

 Elpidio Empasis Barcelona made a written request to his American supervisor and recommended to the Bureau of Land Secretary to be reassigned in Cotabato colony no. 9 to assist SACADA people from Visayas in filing their free-patent application, relative to distribution and location of their homestead and also with corresponding lot number.
 Barcelona request's was granted.
 On ground that this new unexplored land (Colony No. 9) must be distributed to people Christians alike and also includes the native Blaans and Maguindanaons.